Estimation under group actions: recovering orbits from invariants: Examples

 \section{Examples}

-In this section we work out some specific examples, determining the degree at which generic list recovery is possible using the methods of Section~\ref{sec:generic-list}.
-(We focus on generic list recovery because our algorithms for the other recovery criteria are unfortunately too slow even for quite small examples.)
-We obtain several recovery theorems for problems such as MRA and cryo-EM within finite ranges of parameters where we have verified the Jacobian criterion using a computer, and beyond these parameter ranges, we state conjectural patterns.
+In this section, we work out the main motivating examples, determining the degree at which recovery is possible by the methods of Section~\ref{sec:algebraic}.
+The examples involve representations of the cyclic and special orthogonal groups.
+Mostly, we focus on generic list recovery since our algorithms for certifying the other recovery criteria are unfortunately too slow even for small examples.
+We obtain several recovery theorems for orbit recovery problems such as MRA and cryo-EM within finite ranges of parameters where we have verified the Jacobian criterion using a computer, and beyond these parameter ranges we state conjectural patterns.

 The following themes emerge in the examples studied in this section.
-First, we see that many problems are possible at degree $3$, which is promising from a practical standpoint.
-Second, we do not encounter any unexpected algebraic dependencies, and so we are able to show that heuristic parameter-counting arguments are correct.
-In particular, we see that if there are enough linearly independent invariants, there are also enough algebraically independent invariants.
+First, we see that many problems are possible at degree $3$, which is promising from a practical standpoint as the problems require a (hopefully) manageable number of samples in practice.
+Second, we do not encounter any unexpected algebraic dependencies among invariants, and so we are able to show that heuristic parameter-counting arguments are correct.
+In particular, we find that if there are enough linearly independent invariants, there are also enough algebraically independent invariants.